Naman1997/Java-Mongo-CRUD/README.md

 Now if you open http://localhost:8080/ on your browser of choice, you should be able to access the front-end of the application.

 ### Front-end Endpoints(GUI)
-This application has 4 front-end endpoints that can be seen on the browser at of the time of writing.
+This application has 4 front-end endpoints that can be seen on the browser at the time of writing.

 | Description | Endpoint |
 | ------ | ------ |